pytest-dev/pytest-rerunfailures/README.rst

 Note that when teardown fails, two reports are generated for the case, one for the test case and the other for the teardown error.

-You can also add a delay time in the marker:
+You can also specify the re-run delay time in the marker:

 .. code-block:: python